lukez1985/c4-bootstrap-wordpress/README.md

 ###Installing extra plugins

 This script now supports automatically installing third part plugins on bootstrap.
 To add your plugins to the list just edit __scripts/post.d/plugins__ and put a new URL on a new line.
+There is an example file included in this repo.

+###Installing themes from wordpress.org

+This script now supports automatically installing third part themes from wordpress.org on bootstrap.
+To add your themes to the list just edit __scripts/post.d/themess__ and put a new URL on a new line.
+There is an example file included in this repo.

 ##HOWTO c4-repack